ilindrey/aiotapioca-wrapper/docs/source/features.rst

 Features
 ========

-Here are some features tapioca supports.
-The wrapper you are using may support them or not, it will depend on the `tapioca-wrapper` version it is tied to and if the developer implemented the methods needed to support the feature.
-Either way, if you find yourself in a situation where you need one of these features, clone the wrapper, update the `tapioca-wrapper` version to the latest one, implement the features you need and submit a pull request to the developer.
+Here are some features aiotapioca supports.
+The wrapper you are using may support them or not, it will depend on the `aiotapioca-wrapper` version it is tied to and if the developer implemented the methods needed to support the feature.
+Either way, if you find yourself in a situation where you need one of these features, clone the wrapper, update the `aiotapioca-wrapper` version to the latest one, implement the features you need and submit a pull request to the developer.
 You will be helping a lot of people!

 TapiocaClient
 =============

-The first object you get after you instanciate a tapioca wrapper is an instance of the ``TapiocaClient`` class.
+The first object you get after you instanciate a aiotapioca wrapper is an instance of the ``TapiocaClient`` class.
 This class is capable of accessing the API endpoints of the wrapper and traversing response objects.
 No other action besides those can be achieved from a ``TapiocaClient``.
 To retrieve the raw data returned from the API call you will need to transform it in a ``TapiocaClientExecutor``.

 **TODO: add examples**